 - Adopt a healthy, balanced lifestyle

-This is a good way to explore further self-help pathways.
+This is a good way to explore further pathways with a counsellor.

 These can include counselling, detox, rehab,